 This page aims to provide an overview of the measures taken within the European Union in relation to the COVID-19 virus, which affect the judiciary, the national authorities and the legal practitioners, but also businesses and citizens.

 As the situation is changing rapidly and information on this topic is still evolving, this page will be updated regularly to reflect new developments

-- JURI Committee: Exchange of views with Didier Reynders, Commissioner for Justice - questions relating to the current COVID-19 pandemic and its consequences: The meeting will be web-streamed here.
+- JURI Committee: Exchange of views with Didier Reynders, Commissioner for Justice - questions relating to the current COVID-19 pandemic and its consequences: The meeting was web-streamed here.
 More Info about the meeting available here.